keu/docs/astro/log-in-to-astro.md

 The following options are available if you're unable to use a browser for authnentication:

-- Run `astro login -l` to retrieve a URL for logging in using the Cloud UI.
-Copy this URL.
+- Run `astro login -l` to retrieve a Cloud UI log in URL and then copy the URL.
 In a separate terminal session, run `curl -u <user-email>:<password> <returned-url>.
-Note that this option does not work for accounts that are authenticated through an identity provider (IdP).
+This option doesn't work if you're using an identity provider (IdP) for account authentication.
 - [Use a Deployment API key](api-keys.md#using-deployment-api-keys).

 ## Access a different base domain